pingcap/docs-cn/system-variables.md

 > **Warning:**
 >
 > Currently, this feature is not fully compatible with [altering multiple columns or indexes in a single `ALTER TABLE` statement](/sql-statements/sql-statement-alter-table.md).
 When adding a unique index with the index acceleration, you need to avoid altering other columns or indexes in the same statement.
->
-> Currently, PITR recovery handles the indexes created by index acceleration during the log backup with extra processing to achieve compatibility.
-For details, see [Why is the acceleration of adding indexes feature incompatible with PITR?](https://docs.pingcap.com/tidb/v7.0/backup-and-restore-faq#why-is-the-acceleration-of-adding-indexes-feature-incompatible-with-pitr).

 </CustomContent>